-What may change is the proportion of the burden each ratepayer contributes.
+Even if the total revenue being collected remains the same, what may change is the proportion of the burden each ratepayer contributes.
 In general terms the impact on business ratepayers will depend on the relative changes in local rental values from the last non-domestic revaluation (that is from the valuation date of 1 April 2018).

 How will my property be valued?

 There are three industry standard methods to assess a rental value:

 LPS analyses all actual rents collected, this method is used for the majority of properties such as shops, offices, warehouses and factories.

 LPS analyses trading information such as turnover or throughput.
 This method is used to assess the rental value of a property where there is limited or no rental evidence available and the property’s rental value is related to its level of trade.
 A pub would be an example.

 LPS analyses building costs and land values, this method is used to assess the rental value of a property where there is no rental or trading information available, for example a school or hospital.